Generic derivations on algebraically bounded structures II. Model theoretical properties: "1D714 -stability

 In \cite{FT:24}, we showed that if the theory $T$ is stable, then $\Tdsg$ retains stability.
 The analogous result for $\omega$-stability is false: here we give necessary and sufficient conditions for $\Tdsg$ to be $\omega$-stable.
 Recall that countable theory is totally transcendental iff the theory is $\omega$-stable (see \cite[p.125]{Sacks}).

 \begin{thm} $\Tdsg$ is totally transcendental iff $T = \ACFz$ (\ie, $T$ is the theory of pure algebraically closed fields, possibly with some constants) and $\deltab$ commute. \end{thm}

-We first need the following lemma. \begin{lemma} $T$ is algebraically bounded and strongly minimal iff $T = \ACFz$. \end{lemma} \begin{proof} It is clear that, if $T = \ACFz$, then $T$ is algebraically bounded and strongly minimal.
+We first need the following lemma (\cf Theorem~A): \begin{lemma} $T$ is algebraically bounded and strongly minimal iff $T = \ACFz$. \end{lemma} \begin{proof} It is clear that, if $T = \ACFz$, then $T$ is algebraically bounded and strongly minimal.

 Conversely, assume that $T$ is algebraically bounded and strongly minimal.
 Let $\K \models T$.
 Since $\K$ is strongly minimal, as a field $K$ is algebraically closed (see Macintyre's Theorem \cite[Thm.3.1]{Poizat:groups}).
-By \cite[Thm.1]{Hrushovski:92}, every $\K$-definable set is algebraic. \end{proof}
+By \cite[Thm.1]{Hrushovski:92}, every $\K$-definable set is definable in the field language. \end{proof}

 \begin{proof}[Proof of \cref{thm:w-stable}] If $T = \ACFz$, then $\Tdbg$ is $\omega$-stable \cite{mcgrail}.

 Let us now consider the converse.
 Let $\Kdb \models \Tdsg$.

 \begin{enumerate} \item Assume that $\deltab$ do not commute.
 Let $C_{1}$ be the fixed field of $\delta_{1}$.
 Notice that $\delta_{2}(C_{1}) = K$, since $\K$ is existentially closed.
 Thus, $\MoR(C_{1}) = \MoR(K)$.
 However, $C_{1}$ is a subgroup of $K$ of infinite index, and therefore $\MoR(K) = \infty$, proving that $\Kdb$ is not $\omega$-stable.